 Polyacrylic acid is deployed as an anti tartar agent as it reduces the amount of calcium in saliva to prevent the calcification (or hardening) of plaque.

 This is a great daily toothpaste that supports gum health, while gently whitening and protecting your teeth.
-It has a thick non-gritty texture and a fresh minty flavour (view on Amazon).
+It has a thick non-gritty texture and a fresh minty flavor (view on Amazon).

 Crest Gum Detoxify – Deep Clean